moiz7-dev/angular12-recipebook-firebase/README.md

-# Beginners friendly Angular 12 Project
+# Beginners Friendly Angular 12 Project
 This project was created during the phase of my learning.
 This is specially for those who just started to learn angular.
 Happy Coding!!!